cirosantilli/python-cheat/sphinx/readme.md

-generate srt doc for python source
+doc html/pdf documentation from rest markdown.

-may use docstrings
+may use docstrings with a default extension.

 it is used on the python official documentation

-uses reST as base markup language.

-the automatic doc finding/generation is not yet very good IMHO.
+the automatic doc finding/generation is not yet very good IMHO, but the rest works good.

-install:
+#install

     sudo pip install sphinx

-#get stated

-    sphinx-quickstart

-generates lots of template files.
+#dir structure

+this simulates a real project, with documentation in `doc/`, and `mod` and `mod2` are modules.

+##build

+    make html

+I added a make `firefox` rule to the `Makefile` to make it easier to test:

+    firefox: html
+        firefox $(BUILDDIR)/html/index.html

+and also automated `sphinx-autodoc` generation on my `Makefile`.

+#extensions

+##autodoc

-##generate doc from docstrings
+generate doc from docstrings

 enable `autodoc`.
 Add: